President Obama’s Record of Dismantling Immigration Enforcement

 This report details how the Obama Administration has carried out a policy of de facto amnesty for millions of illegal aliens through executive policy decisions.
 Since taking office in 2009, the Obama Administration has systematically gutted effective immigration enforcement policies, moved aggressively against state and local governments that attempt to enforce immigration laws, and stretched the concept of "prosecutorial discretion" to a point where it has rendered many immigration laws meaningless.
 Remarkably, the Administration has succeeded in doing all this with barely a peep of protest from Congress.

 Thus, despite the fact that the U.S. Constitution grants Congress plenary authority over immigration policy, the Executive Branch is now making immigration policy unconstrained by constitutional checks and balances.
-This report chronologically highlights the process that has unfolded over the past four years.
+This report chronologically highlights the process that has unfolded over the past five and a half years.
 A review of the Obama Administration's record shows:

 - The Administration's conscious effort to end policies that effectively enforce and deter illegal immigration.
 This includes the cessation of meaningful worksite enforcement against employers who hire illegal aliens and the removal of the illegal workers.
 It also includes ending effective partnership programs with state and local governments, such as the 287(g) program, that provide a structure through which state and local agencies may enforce immigration laws.